TheTechRobo/citation-style/README.md

   <dt><b>A page on a website without an author</b></dt>
 <dd>Take this example text:

-> "Article Name."
+<blockquote> "Article Name."
 Website name, Company name (if not the same as website name), date modified, URL.
-Wayback Machine/archive.org notice.
+Wayback Machine/archive.org notice.</blockquote>

 </dd>